minio/docs/source/minio-cli/minio-mc-admin.rst

    security best practices for your operating system for inputting sensitive information on the command line.

-Use the :subcommand:`mc alias add` command to add the deployment to the :command:`mc` configuration.
+Use the :mc-cmd:`mc alias set` command to add the deployment to the :program:`mc` configuration.

 .. code-block:: shell
    :class: copyable